joshajohnson/Hub20/documents/macro.md

 Hub20 can also be used with software on your computer to enable powerful, context aware macros to be run.

-This works by sending uniquely identifiable keys to your computer which are picked up by some software, which can than map those keys as required.
+This works by sending uniquely identifiable keys to your computer which are picked up by software, which can then map those keys as required.
 As such, this requires the correct firmware to be loaded onto Hub20, and software to be installed on your computer.

 ## Firmware